-Difference Between Fair and Market value
+Difference Between Fair Value and Market value

-Fair Value vs Market Value Infographics
+Fair Value vs. Market Value Infographics

 |Fair Value||Market Value|

-|Fair value refers to the actual worth of asset which is derived fundamentally and is not determined by the factors of any market forces||Market value is solely determined by the factors of the demand and supply and it is the value which is not determined by the fundamental of an asset|
+|Fair value refers to the actual worth of an asset, which is derived fundamentally and is not determined by the factors of any market forces.||Market value is solely determined by the factors of the demand and supply, and it is the value that is not determined by the fundamental of an asset.|

-|Fair value is most commonly used in the market instead of any other valuation method.
-As in the fair value, there is an accuracy of valuation of the asset and is a true measure of the method||Market value is not the most common valuation method which is used by the companies due to its shortcomings and limitations|
+|Fair value is most commonly used in the market instead of any other valuation methodValuation MethodDiscounted cash flow, comparable company analysis, comparable transaction comps, asset valuation, and sum of parts are the five methods for valuing a company..
+As in the fair value, there is an accuracy of the valuation of the asset and is a true measure of the technique.||Market value is not the most common valuation method.|

-|The fair value of an asset often remains the same and it does not fluctuate more frequently when compared to the market value||Market value as it is determined by the supply and the demand forces often tends to fluctuate|
+|An asset’s fair value often remains the same, and it does not fluctuate more frequently than the market value.||The supply and demand forces determine market value, which causes it to fluctuate.|

-|Fair value is a measure which is globally accepted and is also accepted in the International Financial Reporting Standards (IFRS) and Generally accepted accounting principles (GAAP)||Market Value valuation method is the one which is generally not frequently used and is not globally acceptable|
+|Fair value accounting measure is globally accepted and is also accepted in the International Financial Reporting Standards (IFRS) and generally accepted accounting principles (GAAP)||The market value valuation method is the one that is not frequently used and is not globally acceptable.|

 Understanding the differences between the fair and the market value is significant, especially in the valuation industry.
 A valuation firm will try to value the value of an asset through various methods to decide which deal is a close fit for the asset to sell at a price that correctly reflects the asset’s value.